 Those things haven’t changed, I still love to throw elaborate parties and have been entertaining friends and family on a near constant rotation since I moved into my new condo.
 I still take photos of my food but more often with my DSLR.

-I finally decided to take the leap of faith and actually launch the blog when I quit my job at Carleton University last September.
-I didn’t have a new job lined up, I just knew that I was unhappy and had to make a change.
+I finally decided to take the leap of faith and actually launch the blog when I quit my job last September.
+I didn’t have a new job lined up, I just knew that I had to make a change.
 While I was job hunting, networking and interviewing, I put in the work to build this website and create my brand identity.

 I followed the immensely helpful “How to Start a Food Blog” guide from one of my favourite food bloggers, Minimalist Baker.
 Their blogger resources are incredibly thorough and took the guesswork out of what to do and how to do it in a cost-effective fashion.
 I used 99designs to find an awesome designer to create my logo and brand identity.